Skip to main content

 • Trend analysis

-There are two options for configuring the parser:
+There are two options for configuring the scraper:

 • authorize in the browser and copy the required values